 These candles are a lot more expensive than standard emergency candles.
-However, if you are planning on reusing wax to make your own candles (which is smart for long-term emergency planning), then they are a great deal.
+However, if you are planning on reusing wax to make your candles (which is smart for long-term emergency planning), they are a great deal.

 Beeswax is easy to reuse, and most beeswax candles are much more expensive than these ones.

 Note that these are made to fit into a UCO lantern.
-You could adhere them to a plate, but the lantern is really the safest option.
+You could adhere them to a plate, but the lantern is the safest option.